Ages 35-40, First Years Overseas

-The internet did not exist in Thailand for all practical purposes, and in fact it was illegal to set up a private, commercial communications system.
-This was my first experience at being prohibited in doing any internet business.
-It was all reserved for monopoly providers given a concession by the government, and word had it that it required a lot of under the table money and connections.
+This was my first experience at being prohibited by a government in doing any internet business.
+It was all reserved for monopoly providers given a "concession" contract by the government, and word had it that it required a lot of under the table money and connections.
+As such organizations operate, things were run poorly and progressing slowly.

-My work at first was to a fairly diverse range of multinational companies run by directors and upper level managers from Australia, the UK, US, and Europe, but staffed mostly with Thais.
-Some were Thailand branches of blue chip multinationals, whereas others were small and medium sized enterprises.
-It was a great learning experience to see how these purely private sector corporations operated.
+My work at first was to a fairly diverse range of multinational companies run by directors and upper level managers from Australia, the UK, US, and Europe (in roughly that order, with Australians and British by far the biggest), but staffed mostly with Thais.
+Some were Thailand branches of big multinationals, whereas others were small and medium sized enterprises.
+It was a great learning experience to see how these purely private sector corporations operated in Asia.

-My job was usually bringing American software and networking expertise into the company in order to organize their information and project management systems.
+My job was usually bringing American computer and networking expertise into the company in order to organize their information and project management systems.
 I was surprised to find Australians and Europeans as well as Americans overseas to be very significantly behind the USA in computer usage and systems setup.
 I was fairly well ahead in the USA, but in Thailand I was much further ahead.
+However, sometimes I was also used in additional roles (electricity troubleshooting, management advice about things in Thailand, and asked for analyses and opinions on things).

-I quickly decided to focus on the engineering and construction community, as it both had the most interesting projects (I love engineering projects) and also had the best referral potential.
+I quickly decided to focus on the engineering and construction community, as it both had the most interesting projects (I love big engineering projects) and also had the best referral potential within that community.
 I am accustomed to getting work by referrals rather than advertising.
-It is good to be a known entity in a community, with references who people already know, rather than all the time required to get acquainted as a complete stranger and build up trust.
+It is good to be a known person in a community, with references who people already know, rather than all the time required to get acquainted as a complete stranger and build up trust.
 Also, I just love engineering projects that design and build things, and was fascinated by all the projects of these companies, from skyscraper buildings to factories.

 Design work was usually split between an office in a Bangkok highrise, a construction shack on the site of the work, and offices overseas where experts reviewed designs.
 I most enjoyed visiting the sites.
 They were just getting hooked up with modems to network all these sites.